grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "Right, Captain," said Gregory, gripping the dive plane wheel.
 His eyes darted back and forth from the boat level indicators to the depth indicator to the depth-under-keel gauge.

 After twenty minutes without incident, they were feeling more confident with the maneuver and maintaining their position.
-Captain Percy wondered if they might be able to cruise right out into deep water like this, and then spend the rest of the day running deep until they were well out and away from Stilt City.
+Percy wondered if they might be able to cruise right out into deep water like this, and then spend the rest of the day running deep until they were well out and away from Stilt City.

 Then a loud active sonar ping pierced through the _Prospect_'s hull.